 Best Money Tip for a College Freshman

-Guest Post Author Bio: This is a blog swap post organized through the Yakezie network from LaTisha at Financial Success for Young Adults where she blogs about smart money management for college students and recent grads.
+Guest Post Author Bio: This is a blog swap post organized from LaTisha at Financial Success for Young Adults where she blogs about smart money management for college students and recent grads.

 College freshman have a lot to worry about.
 You have to decide on a major, figure out what classes to take, make sure you choose the right professors and so on and so on.
 There is also the money concern.
 For the first time in your life you are away from your parents and for most college students, you are also beginning to support yourself.
 Some parents will still give their kid an allowance once they go to college but let’s be real, it’s never enough.
 There are plenty of money tips for college freshman but I just have three: watch your pennies, start a budget and don’t open a line of credit.